While vitamin E may help moisturize the skin, research indicates that vitamin E oils and supplements have no notable effect on scars.

 Vitamin E is the collective name for a group of fat-soluble compounds with specific antioxidant effects.

 Vitamin E exists naturally in some foods, and manufacturers add it to others.
-Studies suggest that the richest naturally-occurring vitamin E sources are nuts, spinach, whole grains, olive oil, and sunflower oil.

 The vitamin is available as an oral supplement or as oil that people can apply to the skin.